percona/psmdb-docs/source/install/upgrade_from_mongodb.rst

    new ``mongod`` user is created during installation, and it belongs to the ``mongod`` group.

 This document describes an in-place upgrade of a ``mongod`` instance.
-If you are using data at rest encryption, refer to the :ref:`upgrade_encryption"` section.
+If you are using data at rest encryption, refer to the :ref:`upgrade_encryption` section.

 .. contents::
    :local: